Almond Flax Granola

 Method

-1. Preheat the oven to 325° and line a large rimmed baking sheet with a silicone mat or parchment paper.
-If using parchment, coat it with nonstick cooking spray.
+1. Preheat the oven to 325° F and line a large rimmed baking sheet with a silicone mat or parchment paper.

 2. In a small saucepan, combine the brown sugar, honey, oil, and salt.
 Cook over low heat, stirring frequently, until the mixture is hot and just starts to bubble.
 Remove from heat.